samuel-walker/fme-desktop-gis-and-cad-integration/README.md

 Finally, the **Lab Exercises** section provides hands-on activities for students to complete during lab time or as assignments.
 It contains questions; instructors may access the answers for use in grading [here]().

-## Course Audience
+## Module Audience

-This course is aimed at a second- to fourth-year university or college student audience.
+This module is aimed at a second- to fourth-year university or college student audience.
 Students should have a passing familiarity with CAD and/or GIS technology.
 Prior knowledge of FME is not required.
-If the instructor wishes to adapt the course to a higher level the lecture and lab demonstration content can be shortened.
+If the instructor wishes to adapt the module to a higher level the lecture and lab demonstration content can be shortened.

-## Course Length
+## Module Length

 The instructor may choose to cover as many of these sections as they feel are required, or possible in the time permitted.
-They may also cover the course content in a different order and will skip or add new content to better customize the course to your needs.
-Therefore, the length and content of the course may vary.
+They may also cover the module content in a different order and will skip or add new content to better customize the module to your needs.
+Therefore, the length and content of the module may vary.

-All of this content is provided for instructors to use, adapt, and remix for their own courses.
+All of this content is provided for instructors to use, adapt, and remix for their own modules.
 Please note that this use does come with some legal caveats, explained in [About this Document](/CADGIS0About/0.00.AboutThisDocument.md).

+## Adapting this Module

+All of this content is provided for instructors to use, adapt, and remix for their own modules.
+Please note that this use does come with some legal caveats, explained in [About this Document](/CADGIS0About/0.00.AboutThisDocument.md).

+If you wish to change the content of the manual, you can fork the [GitHub repository]().
+The manual is created using the [Gitbook toolchain](https://toolchain.gitbook.com/) and is written in easily editable [Markdown](https://daringfireball.net/projects/markdown/).
+[Detailed instructions on adapting this content]() are also available if you are unfamiliar with GitHub and/or Markdown.

+Some suggestions for adaptation:
+- Localize the exercise data to your country or city.
+A list of open data portals is available [here](https://www.opendatasoft.com/a-comprehensive-list-of-all-open-data-portals-around-the-world/).
+  - If you do change the data, feel free to modify the [Module Resources](CADGIS0About\0.02.CourseResources.md) page.
+- If it fits your course better, you could only cover translation to DGN or DWG.
+If you prefer to grade close-ended questions, you could write those for the scenario exercise.

 ## Current Status